Marathon US hearings to decide fate of COVID shots for tots

 If the FDA authorizes one or both shots — a decision expected shortly after its advisory panel's meeting — all eyes move to the CDC.
 That agency recommends how to use vaccines.
 Which tots should get COVID-19 vaccination will be an important debate as the coronavirus doesn't tend to make children as sick as adults yet nearly 500 deaths in U.S. children under 5 have been reported.

-The CDC’s own vaccine advisers are scheduled to meet next Friday and Saturday, and a final decision by the CDC's director, Dr. Rochelle Walensky, is expected shortly after they're done.
+The CDC’s own vaccine advisers are scheduled to meet next Friday and Saturday, and a final decision by the CDC's director, Dr. Rochelle Walensky, should come shortly after they're done.

-If all those steps fall into place, vaccinations are expected to begin in most areas June 21.
+If all those steps fall into place, vaccinations could begin in many areas June 21.

 VACCINATION SITES

 Pediatricians, other primary care physicians and children's hospitals are expected to vaccinate most of the youngest kids.
-Limited drugstores are expected to offer them for the littlest kids — parents should check local availability.
+Limited drugstores will offer them for at least some of the under-5 group — parents should check local availability for different ages.
 The Biden administration says it also is working with a variety of other groups, such as children's museums, to offer pop-up clinics and reach even more youngsters.

 WHAT IF MY CHILD RECENTLY HAD COVID-19?